 Claim or List Your Business on Bing Places

-Like Google My Business, Bing Places is extremely useful for local businesses.
-It helps users find services and products nearby, and can really boost traffic to your website.
+Like a Google Business profile, Bing Places is an extremely useful and free tool for local businesses.
+It helps users find services and products nearby, and provides snapshot information like opening times, contact details and directions.
+A link to the business website also helps boost traffic.

 Make sure your listing is comprehensive, with all sections filled out and your location prominently displayed.
-As Bing takes information from third-party sources, including Facebook, it’s also a good idea to check that you’re ranking in Facebook’s local search engine too.
+As Bing takes information from third-party sources, including Facebook, it’s a good idea to check that you’re ranking in searches on Facebook too.
+Finally, if you already have a Google Business Profile, you can save time by syncing it with your new Bing Places listing.

 Bing Webmaster Tools is a free resource that can help you improve your site’s performance.
-Once signed up, you’ll receive a host of diagnostic tools that can help you identify search terms, see user behaviour and check the mobile usability of your site.
+Once signed up, you’ll gain access to a host of diagnostic tools that can help you identify search terms, see user behaviour and check the mobile usability of your site.
 It’s similar to Google’s Analytics but some users may prefer its cleaner and less complex dashboard.

 Submit your Sitemap